Cavalieri Estimator

 Begin by preparing a set of sections.
 The Cavalieri estimator is prone to overprojection if the set of slices are thick.
-This is explained in the section on volume formulas.
 The sections are sampled using the fractionator principle.
-A rule of thumb is to use 10 to 15 sections.
+A possible starting point for a pilot study might be 10 to 15 sections.
 Suppose that the tissue is sectioned into 80 sections.
 If every 6th section is used, then around 13 sections are used.
-This is usually an adequate number of sections.
 The fraction of sections used is the section sampling fraction or ssf.
-More information on doing this sampling step is in the section on the fractionator in 1-dimension.

 Figure 1.
 Point grid overlaid onto tissue.